Estimation and inference for transfer learning with high-dimensional quantile regression

 \baselineskip=24pt

 Transfer learning has become an essential technique to exploit information from the source domain to boost performance of the target task.
-Despite the prevalence in high-dimensional data, heterogeneity and/or heavy tails tend to be discounted in current transfer learning approaches and thus may undermine the resulting performance.
-We propose a transfer learning procedure in the framework of high-dimensional quantile regression models to accommodate the heterogeneity and heavy tails in the source and target domains.
-We establish error bounds of the transfer learning estimator based on delicately selected transferable source domains, showing that lower error bounds can be achieved for critical selection criterion and larger sample size of source tasks.
-We further propose valid confidence interval and hypothesis test procedures for individual component of quantile regression coefficients by advocating a one-step debiased estimator of transfer learning estimator wherein the consistent variance estimation is proposed via the technique of transfer learning again.
-Simulation results demonstrate that the proposed method exhibits some favorable performances.
+Despite the prevalence in high-dimensional data, heterogeneity and heavy tails are insufficiently accounted for by current transfer learning approaches and thus may undermine the resulting performance.
+We propose a transfer learning procedure in the framework of high-dimensional quantile regression models to accommodate heterogeneity and heavy tails in the source and target domains.
+We establish error bounds of transfer learning estimator based on delicately selected transferable source domains, showing that lower error bounds can be achieved for critical selection criterion and larger sample size of source tasks.
+We further propose valid confidence interval and hypothesis test procedures for individual component of high-dimensional quantile regression coefficients by advocating a double transfer learning estimator, which is one-step debiased estimator for the transfer learning estimator wherein the technique of transfer learning is designed again.
+By adopting data-splitting technique, we advocate a transferability detection approach that guarantees to circumvent negative transfer and identify transferable sources with high probability.
+Simulation results demonstrate that the proposed method exhibits some favorable and compelling performances and the practical utility is further illustrated by analyzing a real example.